F-I-D-O/Manuals/manuals/LLM.md

 ### Configuration
 [Official documentation](https://hermes-agent.nousresearch.com/docs/user-guide/configuration)

-Configuration is done by running the `hermes config set` command.
+Configuration is stored in the `~/.hermes/config.yaml` file.
+It can be also edited by running the `hermes config set` command.
 We can configure:

 - `agent.max_turns`: the maximum number of query -> response cycles to perform
 - `terminal.cwd`: the working directory to use